Gymnastics

 Academics

 The academic support at Arizona State is unparalleled in its support of student athlete development.
-Each sport is assigned an Academic Coach who creates the individualized academic support plans for students, assists with major selection, course planning and schedule building and monitoring progress towards degree in alignment with ASU, Pac-12 and NCAA requirements.
+Each sport is assigned an Academic Coach who creates the individualized academic support plans for students, assists with major selection, course planning and schedule building and monitoring progress towards degree in alignment with ASU and NCAA requirements.

 Winning Tradition

-Out of the 80-plus gymnastics teams in the NCAA, only six teams have won the NCAA Gymnastics team title.
-Additionally, four more teams have finished as National Runner-Ups.
 The Sun Devils have finished as the NCAA second-place team four times (1983, 1985, 1986, 1997).

 • 6 – Sun Devil Individual NCAA Champions